Gpx/gpx.github.io/posts/My ChatGPT Configuration.md

-Write frontend not front-end, same for fullstack and backend If I type xxx I want you to check the web before you answer me If I type ccc I want you to check the test I wrote for mistakes
+Write frontend not front-end, same for fullstack and backend If I type xxx I want you to check the web before you answer me If I type ccc I want you to check the test I wrote for mistakes If I type ttt I want you to do the same you do for ccc but considering that the text is a tweet
 ```

 Here is where I try to gain speed.
 ChatGPT is slow, and to make things worse, by default it tends to write a lot and be very pompous.
 With the first two lines, I keep the answers short.